proftsec/proftsec-site/content/blog/beyond-firewall-part2.md

 ---

-title: "Beyond the Firewall: Teaching Technical Communication in Cybersecurity"
+title: "Beyond the Firewall: Part 2 –  Teaching Technical Communication in Cybersecurity"
-date: 2025-06-03
+date: 2025-06-04
 description: "Part 2 of our soft skills series explores how technical communication transforms cybersecurity education and operations—plus how to embed it into existing IT lessons."
 tags:
   - Soft Skills